Body Mass Index – World Comparisons

 In 2014, this index had the highest value in the Americas, and the South-East Asia region had the lowest value (see information below).
-The Western Pacific region also recorded a significant value, followed by the Eastern Mediterranean and the Europe areas.

 A similar conclusion can be made when analyzing the data for the female population.
 However, for the male population, the Europe region had the highest BMI, closely followed by the Western Pacific and Americas areas.

 Except for the Europe region, in all areas the BMI for the male population is higher than the BMI for the female population.

 Note: The information is presented below with the WHO region definition

 For the purpose of this analysis, the information was analyzed for a group of developed countries (European Union Countries, Iceland, Switzerland, Norway, United States, Canada, Japan, Australia, and New Zealand), plus China and Russia.
 (3)